therossee/ThesisManagement-Group09/README.md

           ]
         }
 ```
+- Error Responses:
-- Error Response: `401 Unauthorized` ("Not authorized")
+    - `401 Unauthorized` ("Not authorized")
+    - `403 Forbidden` ("Unauthorized")
+    - `400 Bad Request` ("Missing required fields")
+    - `500 Internal Server Error` ("Failed to create thesis proposal.")

 ### LIST OF TEACHERS NOT LOGGED
 - HTTP Method: `GET` URL `/api/teachers`
 - Description: Retrieves list of teachers not logged.
+- Details: Route only for logged teachers
 - Request body: _None_
 - Response: `200 OK` (success)
-- Response body: An array of objects, each one containing information on the not logged teacher.
+- Response body: An array of objects, each one containing information on the teacher.
 ```
        {
           "teachers": [